 St. Louis Cemetery No. 1

 Dating to 1789, the St. Louis Cemetery is the oldest in the city.
-The above-ground graves – a NOLA oddity – are burial sites for numerous famous citizens, including the New Orleans Voodoo Queen Marie Laveau.
-The New Orleans cemetery, however, can only be visited on a guided tour.
-Find out more here!
+The above-ground graves – a NOLA oddity – are burial sites for numerous famous citizens, including Voodoo Queen Marie Laveau.
+This New Orleans cemetery can only be visited on a guided tour.
+Find out more!

 NOLA Green Space

-Before lunch, stretch your legs and fill your lungs with fresh air at one of the best parks in New Orleans, either NOLA City Park or Louis Armstrong Park.
+Before you eat again, stretch your legs and fill your lungs with fresh air at one of the best parks in New Orleans!

 City Park

-City Park is a fabulous destination for your 3 Day Itinerary New Orleans.
-Bigger than Central Park in New York City, New Orleans City Park is an expansive urban green space that features a multitude of attractions.
-To get to the park, hop on the #48 streetcar on the Canal Street line.
+Larger than Central Park in New York City, New Orleans City Park is an expansive urban green space that features a multitude of attractions.

-Besides the lush landscapes, paths and lakes, the top things to see at City Park are the New Orleans Museum of Art and Sculpture Garden, the Carousel Gardens Amusement Park and the Botanical Gardens.
-And, if you have yet to taste the iconic beignets from Café du Monde (or are ready for another round), you can try them at the City Park location.
+Besides the lush landscapes, paths and lakes, top things to see are the New Orleans Museum of Art and Sculpture Garden, the Carousel Gardens Amusement Park and the Botanical Gardens.

 Louis Armstrong Park